JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 Terraform Networking Trifecta (TNT): https://jq1.io/posts/tnt/

-Component Engineering Process (“Slappin’ Chrome on the WIP”): https://jq1.io/posts/slappin_chrome_on_the_wip/
+High powered Shokunin components (“Slappin’ Chrome on the WIP”): https://jq1.io/posts/slappin_chrome_on_the_wip/

 These resources are included for completeness and historical context; they are not part of the peer-reviewed literature.